cyfyifanchen/yifanchen.github.io/_posts/2016-03-12-macos-shortcuts.md

 `alt` + `shift` + `k`: 

-My co-worker Jeff told me the following shortcuts, they work similarly as `arrow` keys when editing, but not exactly the same when not editing.
-I think it is working because arguably macOS took some concept from Unix, so these shortcuts were inherited.
-Not working because it's being used very rarely, and Apple hasn't optimized them on macOS.
+My co-worker Jeff told me the following shortcuts, they work similarly as arrow keys when editing, but not the same when not editing.
+I only use them in Shell and Vim because I treat them as replacement of my `ctrl` + `hjkl` keybinding since I intentionally disabled them in iTerm for better Vim experience.
+Part of the reason that they are working is that arguably macOS took some concepts from Unix, so these shortcuts were inherited.

 `ctrl` + `a`: go to beginning of the line when editing.